Cressida Dick: Met commissioner given two-year contract extension

 - Published

-Dame Cressida Dick will serve an extra two years as Met Police commissioner, it has been confirmed.
+Dame Cressida Dick will serve an extra two years as Metropolitan Police commissioner, it has been confirmed.

-Dame Cressida, 60, became the first woman to lead the Met when she was appointed in 2017 and will remain in post until 2024.
+She became the first woman to lead the London's force when she was appointed in 2017 and will remain until 2024.

+Dame Cressida, 60, said she was "honoured and humbled" to have her contract extended.

-Among those who signed the letter calling for Dame Cressida to go were Baroness Lawrence, whose son Stephen was murdered in a racist attack, and Lady Brittan, whose home was raided when her husband Lord Brittan was falsely accused of child abuse.
+Among those who signed the letter calling for her to go were Baroness Lawrence, whose son Stephen was murdered in a racist attack, and Lady Brittan, whose home was raided when her husband Lord Brittan was falsely accused of child abuse.

 Since her appointment in 2017, Dame Cressida has been involved in several controversies.